 Maine Dems Updates

-Senator Bernie Sanders will be joining the Maine Dems Rise & Organize Rally on Sunday, May 31 at 3:00 PM!
-He joins previously announced featured speakers, including Senator Elizabeth Warren, Governor Janet Mills, Congresswoman Chellie Pingree, Congressman Jared Golden, and our three candidates for US Senate, Speaker Sara Gideon, Bre Kidman, and Betsy Sweet!
-You’ll also get the chance to hear from members of the Maine Legislature, other Maine Democrats, and many more special guests to be announced soon!
+Make sure you tune in for our Rise & Organize Rally THIS SUNDAY at 3:00 PM!
+Our featured speakers include Senator Bernie Sanders, Senator Elizabeth Warren, Governor Janet Mills, Congresswoman Chellie Pingree, Congressman Jared Golden, and our three candidates for US Senate, Speaker Sara Gideon, Bre Kidman, and Betsy Sweet!
+You’ll also get the chance to hear from members of the Maine Legislature, other Maine Democrats, and some last minute additions we’ll be announcing soon!
 You won’t want to miss this!

 Commit to Vote Campaign.

 You may be asking yourself, “Now that I can’t volunteer to knock on doors, what can I do to make an impact on this November’s election?”
 Well, the answer is simple: Commit to Vote, and then multiply your impact by getting others in your network to do the same!
 The primary date has been changed to July 14th, and the safest way to participate is by voting absentee.
 We’re making phone calls, sending emails, and writing texts, but that alone isn’t enough.
 That’s why it’s so important that we gather as much information now as we can.
 That’s why, after you Commit to Vote, you have a chance to share your opinions about candidates in your district.
 But in order to make up for the lack of in-person door-knocking, we need to get our Commit To Vote card distributed as widely as we can.
 Real grassroots support is how we win, and that starts with you.

 Can we count on you to get five friends to commit to vote this week?
 A reminder to vote is especially powerful when it comes from a friend!